bytescout/pdf-co-api-samples/Replace Text With Image From PDF/JavaScript/Replace Text With Image From URL (Node.js) - Async API/README.md

-## How to replace text with image from PDF in JavaScript and PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to replace text with image from PDF in JavaScript with PDF.co Web API What is PDF.co Web API?
+It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT